Ikea email systems bombarded by phishing attacks

 We're looking at how our readers use VPNs with streaming sites like Netflix so we can improve our content and offer better advice.
 This survey won't take more than 60 seconds of your time, and we'd hugely appreciate if you'd share your experiences with us.

-The email goes on to explain the modalities of the reply-all email attack saying that the phishing email can come from their co-workers, or from a third-party, in the form of a reply to an already ongoing conversation.
+The email goes on to explain the modalities of the reply-all email attack, noting that phishing emails can come from co-workers, or from a third-party, in the form of a reply to an already ongoing conversation.

 Hijacking internal servers

-An investigation last week into the recent SquirrelWaffle malware campaign by cybersecurity experts revealed that attackers have begun using compromised internal email servers that were attacked using a chain of both ProxyLogon and ProxyShell exploits to add legitimacy to the reply-chain email attack.
+A recent investigation into the recent SquirrelWaffle malware campaign by cybersecurity experts revealed that attackers have begun using compromised internal email servers that were attacked using a chain of both ProxyLogon and ProxyShell exploits to add legitimacy to the reply-chain email attack.

 Researchers at TrendMicro discovered that after compromising the unpatched servers, the attackers hijack internal email chains to add malicious links in legitimate messages.